muldjord/skyscraper/dbs/README.md

 ... and decide to completely ignore my warnings.
 If you absolutely insist on editing the databases by hand, here's a description of the format.
 It's really, really simple.

 ### Sha1 primary key
-The database consists of sha1 summed entry resources.
-The sha1 sum is calculated from the rom data or, in special cases, the filename (in cases where the file data is a script or similar).
+The database consists of resource entries connected to a sha1 checksum.
+The sha1 is calculated from the rom data or, in special cases, the filename (in cases where the file data is a script or similar).
 An entry can look like this:

 ```xml
 <resource sha1="[sha1 sum]" type="[resource type]" source="[scraping source]" timestamp="[msecs sine epoch]">Resource data</resource>